A-Rakhmatullaev/Parallel-Articulation-Points/README.md

 # Parallel Search of Articulation Points
 This is the program, written on Java, that searches for articulation points in the graph using Bread-First-Search (BFS) and brute-force algorithms.
-It makes a use of Apache Spark to parallelize this searching task among remote computing nodes.
+It makes a use of Apache Spark to parallelize execution of data-involved tasks among remote computing nodes during the searching process.

 <div class="img-with-text">
     <p>Initial graph:</p>